AmrEzzatGit/Cafe-and-Restaurant-/README.md

 # Cafe-and-Restaurant-
-Local App for Cafe and Restaurant
+Cafe and Restaurant App for Local Cafe and Restaurant